obriencj/koji-smoky-dingo/examples/script/README.md

-# Overview of KSD Example Command
+# Overview of KSD Example Script

 This is a trivial example script demonstrating how to use Koji Smoky Dingo to write a script that works with a Koji instance.